Keep up to date with what’s moving in the design world in this section.

 It is the organization that promotes the practice and education of industrial design and organizes the annual International Design Experience Award (IDEA).

-A global community of design research, education and practice.
-Founded in 2000, it is an interdisciplinary community of academics and industry professionals with the goal of developing and promoting a robust, usable and scalable environment to design complex solutions that a sustainable and globalized society must carry out in the century.
+A global community of research, education and practice in design.
+Founded in 2000, it is an interdisciplinary community of academics and industry professionals with the goal of developing and promoting a robust, usable and scalable medium for designing complex solutions that a sustainable and globalized society must carry out in the century.
 XXI.
 Its aim is to develop innovative means that support designers in their practice.
 At the same time, they support the exchange of good practices to improve routine design and conduct research to develop and maintain a solid theoretical basis for design.

 Known at the time of its formation as the International Council of Societies of Industrial Design is a non-profit organization to protect and promote the interests of the industrial design profession to generate better products, systems, services and experiences, better business and industries; and, ultimately, a better environment and society.